coderefinery/social-coding/content/software-licensing-eu.md

 :::{solution}
 **Legal Reality**: Under EU copyright law and international consensus, **pure AI-generated outputs lacking human authorship** and are generally **ineligible** for copyright protection.
 However, when you assemble, refine, and integrate AI code into an overarching software project through creative human effort, you hold copyright over the resulting human-authored work (provided the AI tool did not reproduce substantial copyrighted third-party snippets verbatim).

+* **How much AI assitance allowed**: There is no prenstage stated, if a dispute arrises *Human Authorship and Creative Control* used by the justice system.
+Treat AI like an boilerplate code generator, advanced autocomplete or research assistant and use it for actively guiding, reviewing, modifying, and structuring the code compared to *press a button to generate all the code* would be the direction to follow if you are planing to license it.
+* **How to check if AI gave copyrighted material**: Manual code base search, built in facilities in AI tools like *Block suggestions matching public code* in GitHub Copilot.
+Automated license scanners like FOSSology or Snyk.
 * **Outcome**: **Fully Permissible.** The use of AI tools does not force a specific open-source license onto your repository.
 You retain the choice between Permissive or Copyleft based on your strategic goals.
 * **Selected Category**: **Permissive** (or Copyleft, determined by author intent rather than the AI tool).
 * **JLA Expected Matches**: `MIT`, `Apache-2.0`, `BSD-3-Clause` (or `EUPL-1.2`, `GPL-3.0` if your intent is Copyleft).